-In New Jersey, shoplifting can range from a disorderly persons offense up to a second degree crime.
-Most shoplifting offenses are heard in the Municipal Court, but can be heard in the Superior Court.
-Potential penalties for shoplifting can include mandatory jail time and community service and penalties are required by law to increase with every conviction.
+In New Jersey, shoplifting can range from a disorderly persons offense up to a second-degree crime.
+Potential penalties for shoplifting include mandatory jail time, fines and community service.
+Penalties are required by law to increase with every conviction.
 An adult or juvenile charged with shoplifting needs qualified legal representation to avoid excessive penalties and mitigate the damage a shoplifting charge can cause to you and your family.

 Shoplifting in New Jersey (N.J.S.A.
 2C:20-11)